uiowa/uids/webpack/readme.md

 # Webpack UIDS build

-The purpose of this webpack addition is to injest the existing UIDS source sass files, wrap in a namespace to avoid collisions, and allow for es6 js imports.
+The purpose of this webpack addition is to ingest the existing UIDS source sass files, wrap in a namespace to avoid collisions, and allow for es6 js imports.
 This will allow external application that typically use webpack and have other external constraints to us

 1. npm run build:prod or build:dev